-CDA Fire Station 2
+CDA Fire Station 2 & Training Tower

-In 1992, we completed the 3,000 square foot Fire Station 2 for the Coeur d’Alene Fire Department.
+In 1992, we completed the 3,000 SF Fire Station 2 for the Coeur d’Alene Fire Department.
 The goal of this original project was to design and construct a low cost, efficient, and functional fire station for the West side of Coeur d’Alene.
 For ease of maintenance, a metal building was selected and the structure was raised on a masonry base to avoid damage to the walls by the vehicles and equipment.

 Along with the additions, the Fire Training Facility was installed behind the station.
-Consisting of a five story steel tower with an attached elevator shaft and two story burn room with basement, the facility also includes an underground tunnel system where underground rescue scenarios can be practiced, ensuring an effective and reliable emergency response force.
+Consisting of a five-story steel tower with an attached elevator shaft and two-story burn room with basement, the facility also includes an underground tunnel system where underground rescue scenarios can be practiced, ensuring an effective and reliable emergency response force.